The Women's Champions League is the showcase for the finest players in European football and beyond.

 The competition first kicked off in 2001, and over the past two decades some of the game's greatest goal getters have graced the competition.
 Question is, who are the ones who have shined brightest and found the back of the net most?

-Here's a look at who tops the all-time Women's Champions League goalscoring charts.
+Without further ado, here are the players who top the all-time Women's Champions League goalscoring charts.

 10. Inka Grings (Duisburg, Zurich) - 38